Yield-hungry investors snap up Portugal 15-yr bond as ECB eyed

 * Relatively higher yields lure investors

+* Raises 3.5 bln euros from sale vs initial 3 bln target

-* German 5-yr debt sale hurt by shrinking yields, Ukraine (Updates prices into close)
+* German 5-yr debt sale hurt by shrinking yields, Ukraine (Updates with pricing of Portuguese bond, German bond sale)

 By Emelia Sithole-Matarise and Michael Turner